sosandroid/FRAM_MB85RC_I2C/README.md

 - **Does this lib suitable for some others devices not listed here ?** _It can.
 To understand the way the lib works, just have a look on the datasheets of MB85RC256V & MB85RC16V.
 They will let you know about the details.
 Some other chips, FRAM or not, may use the same logic : MB85RC series, FM24 series, CY15B series or even some 24LC memory chips_

-- **What if I run manual mode declaring another density than the one really embeded ?** _There is several options :_
+- **What if I run manual mode declaring another density than the one really embeded ?** _There are several options :_
 	- _You have a 128K chip and declaring 64K.
 There is no issue and you'll only use the first half of the memory map_
 	- _You have a 128K chip and declaring 16K or 4K.
 The memory address mamangement is not done the same way.
 This cannot work_
 	- _You have a 128K chip and declaring 256K.
 You'll be able to loop through the whole memory map and overwritting some data.
 The worst bugs ever_
 	- _You have a 16K chip and declaring 256K.
 The memory address mamangement is not done the same way.
 This cannot work_

 - **Your chip or the lib does not behave as expected** _First check the datasheet to check either this is a lib bug or not.
 Using the various exmaples and playing around with settings would help.
 Have a look on [issue #2](https://github.com/sosandroid/FRAM_MB85RC_I2C/issues/2) to have ideas about some possible misbehavior's origins._